 Go Get Your Mammogram

 That is all easy to say and do until you go for your annual mammogram, expecting all to be fine, because I mean, when you go get your annual mammogram like you’re supposed to do, all is fine, right?
 I’m no dummy.
 I know better than that.
 I was the marketing director for a radiology practice, and half of my life during that time was consumed with promoting the importance of early detection for breast cancer, and breast cancer awareness.
 I know what happens to 1 in 8 women in the U.S. You, or I, just hope and pray that we are not that 1 who will get breast cancer in our lifetime.

 So, imagine my fear when I get the call that I need to return to have additional views due to something being seen on an image of my left breast.
 I decided that it was just going to be something that they needed to do, because surely, the tech just didn’t get a very good image, and I would be walking out of there, no problemo.
 Well, I was saying that aloud, but inside, I was scared.
-I was also trying to remember my goal, and keeping those thoughts away.
-I returned, and was told that due to the appearance of the probable calcifications, that could also be cancer, it would be recommended that I have a biopsy.
+I was also trying to remember my goal and keep those thoughts away.
+I returned and was told that due to the appearance of the probable calcifications, which could also be cancer, it would be recommended that I have a biopsy.
 That is really, the short story.
-No point in getting into the long, drawn out details, but just know that fear ensued.
+No point in getting into the long, drawn-out details, but just know that fear ensued.

 What was I afraid of?